Executive Resume Template Word

 Don’t use your CV as a marketing tool, but as a way to connect with the reader and create a relationship.
 Make sure the reader is invested in your story.
 This is your first impression, and if you leave your reader invested, you won’t have anyone to tell your story to later.

-See also Event Sign In Sheet Template
+See also Work Schedule Template

 Free Executive Resume Templates in Microsoft Word Format